recursivezero/astro-editor/docs/tasks-done/task-2025-07-25-prerelease.md

 ## In-App

-- [x] Add a "Preferences" menu item under "Astro Editor" macoOS menubar menu which opens the settings.
-The correct coyboard shortcut is `Cmd+,` which already works.
+- [x] Add a "Preferences" menu item under "Astro Editor" macOS menubar menu which opens the settings.
+The correct keyboard shortcut is `Cmd+,` which already works.
 Do this in the same way you have with other Tauri menubar items.
-- [x] Add "About" dialog and menu item (should include version number, build, release datee etc)
+- [x] Add "About" dialog and menu item (should include version number, build, release date etc)
 - [x] Update all info in `package.json` and `src-tauri/tauri.conf.json`

 ## Docs and Files